MarkusBernhardt/ReSparker/README.md

 * Get a [Proxmark 3 Easy](https://proxmark.com/proxmark-3-hardware/proxmark-3-easy)
 * Mount the ring to unlock into the Sparx sharpener machine
 * Keep the Sparx sharpener machine open
-* Put a little magnet on the left side of the machine.
-Look where the little magnet is screwed to the base.
-Put you magnet at the same spot at the opened upper section.
+* Put a magnet on the left side of the machine.
+Look where the factory mounted little magnet is screwed to the left side of the base.
+Put your magnet at the same spot on the opened upper section.
 * Activate sniffing on the Proxmark 3
 ```
 pm3 --> hf 14a sniff